IBIData/nos-forms-jquery/README.md

     fields: {}, // Your json data,
     validate: true, // toggle javascript validation
     htmlValidation: false, // toggle html browser validation
+    animationSpeed: 100, // change speed of js animations (this will alter the default jquery slideUp() and slideDown() speeds)
+    messages: { // these are the messages that will appear on the bottom of the form when an unsuccessful submit has occurred
+        required: 'Please fill out all required fields', // warning about required fields
+        invalid: 'Invalid fields' // warning about invalid fields (pattern, minlength, min, max) },
     submit: function (formdata) {
         // your submit function
         // this will pass back the entered form data as a formatted json object